olcf/olcf-user-docs/quantum/quantum_systems/iqm.rst

 * Requests will be evaluated based on the provided technical justification, programmatic efficiency, and machine availability.
 The effective usage of prior allocations by the project will also be considered.

+* By default, new QCUP projects will receive 400 credits to help navigate resource estimation on actual hardware.

 IQM API
 --------